tolu360/react-native-google-places/README.md

 #### Post-install Steps

-##### iOS (with Cocoapods)
+##### iOS (requires CocoaPods)

-- In XCode's "Project navigator", right click on project name folder ➜ Add Files to <...>.
-Ensure `Copy items if needed and Create groups` are checked.
-Go to node_modules ➜ react-native-google-places ➜ add `ios` folder (this step may not be required if running `react-native link` already worked for you).
+##### Auto Linking With Your Project (iOS & Android)
+- This was done automatically for you when you ran `react-native link react-native-google-places`.
+Or you can run the command now if you have not already.

+##### Manual Linking With Your Project (iOS)
+- In XCode, in the project navigator, right click `Libraries ➜ Add Files to [your project's name]`.
+- Go to `node_modules` ➜ `react-native-google-places` and add `RNGooglePlaces.xcodeproj`.
+- In XCode, in the project navigator, select your project.
+Add `libRNGooglePlaces.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`.

+##### Install CocoaPods Dependencies
+- If you do not have CocoaPods already installed on your machine, run `gem install cocoapods` to set it up the first time.
+(Hint: Go grab a coffee!)
+- If you are not using Cocoapods in your project already, run `cd ios && pod init` at the root directory of your project.
 - Add `pod 'GooglePlaces'` and `pod 'GoogleMaps'` to your Podfile.
-- If you are not using Cocoapods in your project already, run `cd ios && pod init` at the root directory of your project.
 Otherwise just edit your Podfile to include:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'